GospelTrust/kairos-pt-603/content/_session/syllabus.md

 - [Am I Being Deceived?] – Mark and Patti Virkler

-  Read the entire book and submit a paper of 4 pages typed (no larger than 12-point font) and double-spaced (or 2 pages single-spaced) in response to this book.
+  Read the entire book and submit a [paper][Paper 2] of 4 pages typed (no larger than 12-point font) and double-spaced (or 2 pages single-spaced) in response to this book.
 Draw together your observations, reactions, and experiments into a cohesive report.
 This paper is to be submitted to your instructor with the Final Test (Due Week 6).

   Discuss how your mind has been opened and your thoughts expanded through your meditation upon this book.
 What new truths have you discovered?